Unveiling Adobe Commerce as a Service

 Adobe Commerce has a long history of open-source development, but Adobe Commerce as a Service represents a strategic shift toward a fully managed SaaS model.
 As merchants increasingly prioritize platform reliability and security, Adobe Commerce as a Service provides a more stable and secure foundation.

-It’s important to note that the storefront layer—the part customers interact with—remains open source, ensuring developers still have the flexibility to customize their storefront as needed.
+It’s important to note that the storefront layer—the part customers interact with—remains open source, ensuring developers can still customize their storefront as needed.

 The Future of Magento 2